 of 225.000 tons.
 It is very likely that this class will stay the largest class of passengerships for a long while to come.
 Next to introducing larger tonnage, the older ships were sold.
 The first trio was sold to a new venture in the Mediterranean, named Airtours Sun Cruises.
 Strangely enough, this company was largely owned by Carnival Cruise Lines, RCCL's biggest rival.

 Next to the building of the own fleet, like Carnival Corporation, Royal Caribbean expanded their operations through aquisitions of other lines.
 In 1997, they made a huge jump when they bought Celebrity Cruises

 , the cruise-division of Chandris Cruises.
 They quickly build up the fleet of this line, making it one of the most modern fleets in the cruise-industry.
 After the aquisition, Royal Caribbean Cruise Lines became the mothercompany and Royal Caribbean International became the new name for the original cruiseline.
 Under the Celebrity Cruises brand, two sub-brands were started up, Celebrity Xpeditions and Azamara Cruises

 .
 Also, RCCL entered the Spanish market through Pullmantur Cruises

 , in which they placed older tonnage from the main fleet from 2007 onwards.
 Royal Caribbean sold 51 percent of this company to the Madrid-based investor Springwater Capital in may of 2016.
 In 2003, RCCL tried to merge with P&O Princess Cruises

-A few ships that have sailed for Royal Caribbean are placed elsewhere on the site
+A ship that has also sailed for Royal Caribbean is placed elsewhere on the site